italo-goncalves/geoML/README.md

 ## Examples
-The following notebooks demonstrate the capabilities of the package (if one of them is broken, it is probably going through an update).
+The following notebooks demonstrate the capabilities of the package (if one of them seems broken, it is probably going through an update).

 * [Walker Lake](https://colab.research.google.com/drive/1zH-dAytMwR_OocDgJWE3Sy8pbcq0PdAJ)
 * [2D classification with structural constraints](https://colab.research.google.com/drive/1eiIa8kavRIp5SK5R89ozkIj5lmeRrx9x)